esrayalcinn/esrayalcinn/README.md

 ## Hi there 👋
 My name is Esra Yalçın.
-I am a first-year Computer Science student and currently a freshman at Bilkent University.
+I am a second-year Computer Science student and currently a sophomore at Bilkent University.